Assemble to Order - Definition

 - Economics, Finance, & Analytics

-Assemble to order (ATO) is a production model used by manufacturers which entails that goods are produced from scratch to the finishing lone when an order is made by a customer.
-When this production model is in place, the parts needed to produce a good are already manufactured but yet to be assembled, it is a customer’s order that triggers the assemblage of the parts and the customization of the good to suit the needs of the customer.
+Assemble to order (ATO), also known as make to order or assemble to order, is a production model used by manufacturers where goods are produced from scratch when an order is made by a customer.
+The parts needed to produce a good are already manufactured but yet to be assembled.
+The customer order triggers assemblye of the good to suit the needs of the customer.